-English Heritage maintains an Images of England web-site that is searchable.
-A search for 'bollard' reveals several photographs of what are almost certainly re-used cannon.
+English Heritage/Historic England maintains a website that is searchable.
+A search for 'bollard' reveals several photographs of re-used cannon.

 David Jones has pages about cannon bollards, aka corner cannons, still found in Dartmouth, Halifax, Nova Scotia, to protect street corners etc. Also old archive photographs of Nova Scotia that show cannon bollards, especially in the Royal Engineers Garrison.

 Some images from the sources given above, or other sources:

 1. Street furniture bollards that do seem to be re-used smooth-bore muzzle-loading (SBML) cannon